npmSteven/favourite-marvel-characters/README.md

 - `pnpm i`

 ### Run the app in develop mode
+When accessing the app ensure you are using localhost
 - `pnpm run dev`

 ### Run and build the app